Hannon-lab/FlaHMM/README.md

 * examples/run_EDTA - Scripts/instructions to generate EDTA transposon libraries (optional)
 * examples/make_bins - Scripts to calculate LTR/Gypsy content genome-wide per 2.5 kb, 5 kb, or 10 kb bins from RepeatMasker output

-If you would like to use your own bins, put them into the bins directory and ensure they follow the following structure:
+If you would like to use your own input files, put your BED-like files into the `bins` directory and ensure they follow the following directory structure
 ```
 $ tree bins
 bins